shotakaha/EDIT2013/README.md

 (If you named "test1.txt", "test2.txt", ... and so on,
  you will get depressed when you came back to check data next week.)

-My favorite way is to separate data by day. (it depends by purpose, though) I prefer OFN to be named like "../data/YMD/ANYTHING%03d.txt", where
+My favorite way is to separate data by day (it depends on purpose, though).

+I prefer OFN to be named like "../data/YMD/ANYTHING%03d.txt", where

 - YMD      --- date (YYYYMMDD format)
 - ANYTHING --- any words you want
 - %03d     --- run number, this makes easy to use ROOT macros below.